Get actionable info to avoid becoming the next cyberattack victim.

 Now, all of these solutions run on IBM i, but in some instances they also run on AIX, Linux and Windows.
 If you have a mixed environment, as most people do, we have taken the expertise that we've developed over many years, and we've started taking that out to give to the benefit of the other communities, as well.

 It's not all about product.
 We have a lot of people that are extremely experienced in the operating system.
-In fact, that team is headed up by Carol Woodbury, who was the IBM i Security Architect from more than a dozen years, literally writing the book on this stuff.

 That team is able to perform services, ranging from initial risk assessments to architecting a good security model to implementing that security model, and then eventually managing and reviewing your system on your behalf.
 If you find that you have not a lot of time on your hands, like most people, or you don't have the skills necessary to oversee your IBM i security environment, we absolutely can take that for you.

 Now the nice thing about this cycle here is that it's much like a bus ride.
 You can get off the bus at any point you want.
 We can build the architecture, you can remediate it yourself, and you're absolutely able to take advantage of all of those segments.